Breaking Down the Steps of Simple Divorce In Texas

 Step Five: Respecting the Mandatory Waiting Period

-There are exceptions to this rule but they are rare and usually involve family violence.
-In most simple divorce cases the waiting period must be observed in full.
+In most uncontested divorces, the waiting period must be observed in full.

 Step Six: Attending the Final Court Hearing